AsgerHB/state-space-transformation-shielding/Cart Pole Dimensionality Reduction.typ

 The abstraction allows behvaiours for the partitions which could always lead to a safety violation eventually.
 A finer granulairty or a better state-space could reduce the over-approximation and yield a safety straegy which includes safe states.
 But finer granularity may not be feasible, and how to find a suitable state-space transformation without a viable safety strategy?

-@unfinished_shield shows a grid where the fixed-point iteration used to construct the shield was halted after two steps.
-This means that the strategy is only guaranteed to be safe for two steps, after which a safety violation may occur at any time.
+@unfinished_shield shows a grid where the fixed-point iteration used to construct the shield was halted after four steps.
+This means that the strategy is only guaranteed to be safe for four steps, after which a safety violation may occur at any time.
 The result of continuing the iteration is shown in @no_safe_strategy, but even though the abstraction is too coarse to produce a safety strategy, the shape produced by the unfinished shield might still be useful for fitting a polynomial to transform the state-space.
 Indeed, the shape looks like an exaggerated version of the fine-grained shield in @position_regular.

 #grid(columns: 2,